Lighthouses of the United States: Southeastern Pennsylvania

 light visible only on the range line, 1 s on, 1 s off.
 59 ft (18 m) square

 cylindrical steel skeletal tower.
-Trabas has a photo, and Google has an aerial view.
+Trabas has a photo, and Google has a satellite view.
 The original light was

 atop a wooden tower.
 It was replaced (and apparently demolished) in 1909,